Subject Leader: Mrs Corbiere

 How do we teach maths?

 As a school, we value the importance of children learning their times tables and related division facts.
 These facts help the children to unlock many other areas of maths learning for example ratio and area.
-Also, it allows children to focus on the strategy needed for problem solving or reasoning as they no longer have to think about recalling the basic fluency facts.
+Also when fluent, it allows children to focus on the strategy needed for problem solving or reasoning instead of having to count on to find the relevant times tables.

 Below is an example of the way the TTRockstars are presented.
 The children need to try and beat their time each week.
 The ultimate aim is to answer all of the questions in less than 1 minute.

 Click on the image below to go to the TTRockstars website.
 Children will have their usernames and passwords within the first week of school.

 Numbots is a new app that Y3 children are using to help them develop their understanding, recall and fluency in mental addition and subtraction.
 We have trialled it over the last few weeks and the children have really engaged with it so we have bought a subscription.
 The children will move onto the Times Table Rockstars website in the Spring term.